The boundary value problem for Yang--Mills--Higgs fields: The alpha -YMH functional

 \subsection{The Palais--Smale condition}

-It is well known that the Palais--Smale condition is crucial in deriving the existence of certain kinds of critical points in variational problems.
-For $\alpha$-harmonic maps, we refer to~\cite{Urakawa1993Calculus}*{Sect.~3.2} for the case of closed surfaces and~\cite{Fraser2000free}*{Sect.~1.1} for the free boundary case.
-The same idea is applied to $\alpha$-YMH functional in~\cite{Song2011Critical-Mills-Higgs}*{Sect.~3} for the case of a closed surface $\Sigma$.
+It is well-known that the Palais--Smale condition is crucial in deriving the existence of certain kinds of critical points in variational problems.
+For $\alpha$-harmonic maps, we refer to~\cite{Urakawa1993Calculus}*{Sect.~3.2} for the case of closed surfaces and~\cite{Fraser2000free}*{Prop.~1.1} for the free boundary case.
+The same idea is applied to $\alpha$-YMH functional in~\cite{Song2011CriticalYangMillsHiggs}*{Lem.~3.2} for the case of a closed surface $\Sigma$.
 In what follows, we verify the Palais--Smale condition for $\mathcal{L}_\alpha$ when $\partial\Sigma\neq\emptyset$ and the boundary condition (\hyperlink{bdry:N}{$\mathcal{N}$}) is imposed.